HealthCheckbox

 • Cancer within the urinary tract or reproductive organs.

 Bacteria entering into the human body is the main risk associated with the use of this medical device.
 This increases the tendency for infection in the bladder or kidneys.
+Some perils of this medical procedure include:

 • Bladder spasms